kg3354/jsDbFrontend/README.md

 docker pull kg3354/s8oa:latest
 docker run -p 3000:3000 -p 3001:3001 -e OPENAI_API_KEY=your_openai_api_key_here kg3354/s8oa:latest
 ```
 You can set the OPENAI_API_KEY to your own.
-I also provided one via email for you to use.

 Then navigate to
 ```